David Friio

 David Friio (born 17 February 1973) is a French former professional footballer who played as a midfielder.
 He played in the Football League for Plymouth Argyle and Nottingham Forest, and Ligue 2 for Nîmes and Valence.
-He is now technical director at Marseille.
+He was the sporting director of Lyon from 2023 to 2024.

 Playing career

 French football

 Born in Thionville, Friio began his career as a defender with local club Épinal in 1994.
 He made 104 league appearances for the club, scoring 5 goals, before he joined established Ligue 2 club Nîmes in 1997.
 In his two-years at the club he made 50 league appearances, scoring 2 goals, before being transferred to fellow Ligue 2 club Valence ahead of the 1999–2000 season, where he would first meet Romain Larrieu.
 He made 33 appearances in his one-year at the club, scoring 3 goals, as the club suffered relegation.
 Valence had to cut back and as a result released a number of players, Friio was included along with Larrieu.